richard-to/mesop-jeopardy/README.md

 #### Step 3 - Deploy

 Run this command in the repository working directory.
-You will need to answer some prompts.

 ```
 gcloud app deploy